-Seek outside activities that have no purpose
+Seek outside activities that have no purpose.

-Kids are suffering for a deficit of nature
+Kids are suffering for a deficit of nature.

 For far too many kids today, particularly those in big cities, life is about living in neighbourhoods where many of them can’t even leave their back yards for fear of traffic or perverts.
 They are far too often stuck indoors because that’s the only place they can play freely.
 If they play in the yard, mom and dad frequently want to be in tow, watching their every move.
-After all, there are always weirdoes, rabid dogs, killer bunnies, coyotes, hovering police helicopters and who knows what other hazards.
+After all, there are always weirdos, rabid dogs, killer bunnies, coyotes, hovering police helicopters, and who knows what other hazards.

-So for a child stuck in a postage stamp back yard, where is the joy of running unencumbered and feeling the wind in their hair?
-Where is the thrill of getting filthy and covered head to toe in mud?
+So for a child stuck in a postage-stamp backyard, where is the joy of running unencumbered and feeling the wind in their hair?
+Where is the thrill of getting filthy and covered head-to-toe in mud?
 The freedom to get wet and stay wet for a while?
-The freedom to get scratched by bushes and make yourself a fort and while away the hours spying on everyone.
+The freedom to get scratched by bushes and make yourself a fort and while away the hours spying on everyone

-As parents, we worry about all the little things that might affect our child.
-We get upset when our children are in any way threatened by a playmate or a tough teacher but the biggest threat to our children lie in aspects of life that may rarely cross our consciousness.
-Our choice of house or neighbourhood seems only to be of adult concern.
-Is there enough room to play inside may feature but the larger questions are often completely missed because we’re so wrapped up in appliance lust or counter top envy.
-In my current neighbourhood, they are building infills, which are great inside but have absolutely no yard at all because the name of the game is profit at all costs and that means squeezing as much house on to the lot as possible.
+As parents, we worry about all the little things that might affect our children.
+We get upset when our children are in any way threatened by a playmate or a tough teacher, but the biggest threat to our children lies in aspects of life that may rarely cross our consciousness.
+Our choice of house or neighbourhood appears to be limited to adult concerns.
+“Is there enough room to play inside?” may feature, but the larger questions are often completely missed because we’re so wrapped up in appliance lust or counter envy.
+In my current neighbourhood, they are building infills, which are great inside but have absolutely no yard at all because the name of the game is profit at all costs, and that means squeezing as much house onto the lot as possible.

-Keep in mind the important stuff
+Keep in mind the important stuff.

 As mom and dad, you have to back off and let them discover things for themselves.
 Can you leave them in the mountains alone?
 No, of course not.
-You can though, back off far enough that they feel alone, that they have time to explore without your obvious observation.
+You can, though, back off far enough that they feel alone and that they have time to explore without your obvious observation.
 For your part, try looking busy with something else.
-Remove your attention from the kids and they will find their own way, literally.
-Be a free range parent, you’ll be glad you did.
-Follow my parenting services link to find out how I can help you get the most out of your parenting for both you and your child.
+Remove your attention from the kids, and they will find their own way, literally.
+Be a free-range parent; you’ll be glad you did.
+Follow the link to parenting services to learn how I can assist you in making the most of your parenting for both you and your child.